Daniel Smith

 Dan Smith Interview

-Warner Chappell UK
+Warner Chappell Music UK

 Chandos Symphony Orchestra

-2009 programme.
+2009 programme

-The Venue will be The Forum Theatre
+The Venue was The Forum Theatre

-- Malvern, Worcester This venue has
+- Malvern, Worcester

-Classical Recital
+Classical Recitals

 Ideal for Music Club and Small Theatre performances with a Piano Accompaniment

-by the likes of Paul Cibis A suitable quality Pianoforte is essential for this Format.
-Repertoire
+A suitable quality Pianoforte is essential for this Format.

 will include pieces by Bach, Vivaldi, Purcell, Debussy etc.